moorepants/eme150a/content/pages/project-one.rst

 - You should identify the "need" that the design was meant to address.
 - You should comment on whether the need is or isn't addressed well, in your engineering opinion and explain why you think so.
+- You should detail the engineering specifications that the product claims to meet and whether or not these are likely true.
 - What are the design's weaknesses and strengths, and why?
 - That you address one or more of the "things to address" above.
 If you choose one it should be thoroughly detailed and less so if you choose more.